 - Make arrangements for the proper administration of its financial affairs and to secure that the appointed Treasurer has the responsibility for the administration of those affairs (section 95 of the Local Government (Scotland) Act 1973).
-For the Board, that officer is the Executive Manager Finance of Shetland Islands Council.
-Since 1 May 2020, The Executive Manager- Finance, of Shetland Islands Council, has fulfilled this role as Acting Proper Officer for Finance role on a temporary basis.
-From 28 September 2020, The Head of Finance of Orkney Islands Council was appointed to the role of Treasurer; - Manage its affairs to secure economic, efficient and effective use of resources and to safeguard its assets; - Ensure that the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014) and, so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003); and - Approve the Annual Accounts for signature.
+For the Board, that officer is the Interim Head of Finance of Orkney Islands Council; - Manage its affairs to secure economic, efficient and effective use of resources and to safeguard its assets; - Ensure that the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014) and, so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003); and - Approve the Annual Accounts for signature.

-I confirm that these Annual Accounts were approved for signature by the Board at its meeting on 20 January 2022.
+I confirm that these Draft Annual Accounts were approved for signature by the Board at its meeting on 30 June 2022.